 What is Ganesh Chaturthi & why is it celebrated?

 Ganesh Chauturthi or Vinayak Chaturthi is one of the most auspicious festivals of Hinduism, celebrated on Shukla Chaturthi of Bhadrapada month (between August-September).
 Ganesh Chaturthi is a 10 day festival marking the birth anniversary of Lord Ganpati.
+This 10 day long festival is a rand celebration that brings people of all religions, caste, creed together and promotes harmony.
 The festival is celebrated with great enthusiasm and devotion where devotees bring Lord Ganesha's idols at home and offer prayers to the Lord.
 This festival is most popularly celebrated in Maharashtra, Gujarat & Karnataka.

 History Of Ganesh Chaturthi